iladshyan/Simple-RSA-Encryptor-And-Decryptor/README.md

 # Simple-RSA-Encryptor-And-Decryptor
 This repo name is self-explanatory.
-This software could encrypt and/or decrypt some file(s).
+This software could encrypt and/or decrypt file(s).
 Look at below for more info on how to use this.
 DO NOT USE THIS FOR HIGH SECURITY APPS AND I AM NOT RESPONSIBLE FOR ANY HARM CAUSED TO ANYONE OR ANYTHING BY USING THIS CODE.
 This is some beginner level code but you can still post issues about this program.

 ## Generating A Key Pair